... LIVE BLOG

 I love this show, and I hope and pray that it will finally get it's due at the Emmy's this year.

-Finally, please do check out Heaven and Here for much more insightful commentary than I could ever hope to provide.
+Heaven and Here for much more insightful commentary than I could ever hope to provide.